So many questions! Get your answers here.

 This is one of our specialties!

 The latest data from the Listening to Mother’s Survey reports that 6 percent of American women use a doula for their birth.
 That’s a lot of people who want doulas!
+We expect that the numbers are increasing all the time, and are probably much higher now.
 Maybe even more importantly, the survey also showed that for parents who did not use a doula but understood the doula role, 27 percent wishes in hindsight that they’d had a doula.
 What a great market opportunity!
-More and more people are realizing the benefits that doulas can bring to their birth, and we’re also seeing an increase in hospital-based and nonprofit doula programs.
+More and more people are realizing the benefits that doulas can bring to their birth, and we’re also seeing an increase in Medicaid coverage (some states), hospital-based and nonprofit doula programs.
+TriCare insurance now covers birth doula services from DONA-certified birth doulas.
 Yes, there’s demand.

 In the early years of the birth doula profession, there was mostly just one way to be a doula: on-call, 24/7, from 38 to 42 weeks of your client’s pregnancy.
 We’ve gotten much more creative and flexible since then, so this career can be more open and accessible to lots of people.
 Some doulas still operate in the traditional mode of 24/7 call time, which is a great way to form a deep connection with your clients.
 Others decide on a partnership model (usually two to four doulas) where one of the partners attends the birth, based on a call schedule.
 There are lots of options to craft a doula career that can work in your life, and we outline all of the possibilities together during the training.

 For postpartum doulas, there's even more flexibility.
 Postpartum doulas typically work in three- or four-hour shifts during the day, and longer shifts if you're supporting families overnight.
 You work directly with the family to set your schedule, and you get to decide whether you want to offer daytime support, overnights, or both.